Ginseng

 What is the recommended dosage of Ginseng?

-Does Ginseng interact with medications?
+Does Ginseng interact with any medications?